v-azevedo/BuberDinner/NOTES.md

 - `dotnet user-secrets list --project BuberDinner.Api/`: Used to check all the secrets stored.

+## Part 3

+### Repository Pattern

+- Entities are stored inside the Domain Layer: `User.cs`.
+- The Application Layer will hold the interface that represents the repository.
+- Inside the Infrastructure Layer will be the actual implementation for the repository.

 ## TIPS

 - `dotnet sln add $(ls -r **/*.csproj)`: Includes all projects to the solution